[CB3] Tertiary Banner (CORRECT)

 General FAQs

-The American College of Financial Services operates Monday through Friday from 8 AM – 5 PM ET, with the exception of the following 2025 dates:
+The American College of Financial Services operates Monday through Friday from 8 a.m. – 5 p.m.
+ET, except for the following 2026 dates:

-• Thursday, November 27 (Thanksgiving) and Friday, November 28
+• Thursday, November 26 and Friday, November 27 (Thanksgiving observed)

 The College operates on a quarterly schedule with course availability offered monthly: